 - Cover the vessel and leave for 30 minutes.
 Don’t add water as sugar will dissolve in gourd’s own water and make syrup.

-- After half an hour, place the vessel on gas stove and cook it on low flame till the sugar dissolves completely.
+- After half an hour, place the vessel on a gas stove and cook it on low flame till the sugar dissolves completely.

 - Once the sugar dissolves, make the flame medium and cook gourds in sugar syrup on this medium flame.